Steps of the eviction process in Delaware:

-Evicting a tenant in Delaware can take around one to three months, depending on the type of eviction.
+Evicting a tenant in Delaware can take around 1 to 3 months, depending on the type of eviction and whether the tenant contests it.
 If tenants request a continuance or jury trial, the process can take longer.

 Grounds for an Eviction in Delaware